 How would your life look if you lived without any wounds?
 What will you create next?

 My answer was to renovate my home from top to bottom.
-For 2 1/2 years I've been working sporadically on transforming our home — plastering every wall; painting the ceiling, walls, doors and doorframes; laying a new floor; affixing new plinths (still to come).
+For 2 1/2 years I've been working sporadically on transforming our home — plastering every wall, painting the ceiling, walls, doors / door frames, laying a new floor and sub-floor, and affixing new wallskirting.
 Now my home reflects how I feel about myself: it finally feels whole and harmonious.
 It feels good!